 12.2.
 In both cases, the consumer shall be entitled to be compensated by the agency for non-performance of the contract under the provisions of section 14.

 13.1.
-The consumer may transfer his booking to another person who satisfies all the conditions applicable to the package, i.g. conditions set out in the brochure and in the package travel contract.
+The consumer may transfer his booking to another person who satisfies all the conditions applicable to the package, i.g. conditions set out in the brochure and in the travel package contract.

 13.2.
 Transfer notices shall be given to the agency by any means.
-Where a transfer notice is made at least 15 days prior to the start of journey, no additional costs shall be applied by the agency.
-The agency is entitled to require the consumer the management expenses arising from the transfer not exceeding […] % of the price of the journey, if such a transfer takes place after the said time frame.
+Where a transfer notice is made at least 15 days prior to the start of the journey, no additional costs shall be applied by the agency.
+The agency is entitled to require the consumer the management expenses arising from the transfer not exceeding […] % of the price of the journey if such a transfer takes place after the said time frame.

 13.3.
 In all events, the transferor of the package and the transferee shall be jointly and severally liable to the agency party to the contract for payment of the balance due and for any justifiable additional costs arising from such a transfer.